powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+### v3.5.08 Fix in VIEW PLAYLIST >>> CHANGE PLAYLIST - Change Playlist when the DEFAULT Playlist was deleted.

+When the Default Playlist was deleted it generated a script error from the cp command.

+The Default Playlist can't be deleted.
+It can only be cleared.
+If the Default Playlist is deleted, it is temporarily removed (not deleted) from CHANGE PLAYLIST.
+The Default Playist will show again in Change Playlist after another playlist is loaded.
+This issue in Change Playlist will be dealt with in a future update.

 ### v3.5.07 MSG Change in Yt-dlp Menu >>> Download List >>> Create Directory  - Change Directory.